jplag/JPlag/README.md

 ### Building from sources
 1. Download or clone the code from this repository.
 2. Run `mvn clean install` from the root of the repository to install all submodules.
 You will find the JARs in the respective `target` directories.
-3. Inside the `jplag` directory run `mvn clean generate-sources package assembly:single`.
+3. Inside the `jplag` directory run `mvn clean generate-sources package`.

 You will find the generated JAR with all dependencies in  `jplag/target`.